MachinePhoenix/homepage/content/publication/adversarial_training/index.md

 ---
-title: "Why Adversarial Training of ReLU Networks Is Difficult?"
+title: "Clarifying the Behavior and the Difficulty of Adversarial Training"
 authors:
 - Xu Cheng
 - Hao Zhang